CamDavidsonPilon/lifelines/docs/Examples.rst

 Logrank test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: The logrank test has maximum power when the assumption of proportional hazards is true.
-As a consequence, if the survival curves cross, the logrank test will give an inaccurate assessment of differences.
+As a consequence, if the survival functions cross, the logrank test will give an inaccurate assessment of differences.

 The ``lifelines.statistics.logrank_test`` function compares whether the "death" generation process of the two populations are equal: